Gokuraku-ji (Kitakami)

 Gokuraki-ji (極楽寺) is a Buddhist temple located in the former Esahi District of what is now the city of Kitakami, in Iwate Prefecture in the far northern Tōhoku region of Japan, located at the base of the 244 m Mount Kunimi.
 The temple belongs to the Shingon sect and its main image is a statue of Amida Nyōrai.
 Gokuraku-ji is currently managed by Michio Shito.
-Michio Shito also practices in Anraku-ji located in Inascho, Kitakami.
+Michio Shito also practices in Anraku-ji l ocated in Inascho, Kitakami.

 History

 Gokuraku-ji was founded on the eastern bank of the Kitakami River in the year 857 AD, during the reign of Emperor Montoku.
 This coincides with the invasion of the region by the armies of the Yamato court and the suppression of the local Emishi tribes, and the construction of nearby Isawa Castle.
 The Yamato general Sakanoue no Tamuramaro is recorded to have donated a statue of Bishamon to the temple.
 At one point the temple is said to have had over 700 structures, including 36 dormitories for monks and to have covered the entire stopes of Mount Kunimi.
 The original temple appears to have fallen mostly into ruins after the destruction of the Abe clan by the Kiyohara clan in the Former Nine Years War in the late Heian period in the 10th to 11th centuries.
 Several smaller temple appeared in the Kamakura and Muromachi periods on its ruins, of which the present temple of Gokuraku-ji laid claim to the temple's original name due to its possession of two statues of Bishamon from the original temple.